Knights of the Golden Circle: Early history

 Sympathy for the goals of the KGC was widespread in the South, even by people who were not necessarily members of the group.
 A few days after Lincoln's election, Robert Barnwell Rhett, who has been called "the father of secession", said:

 We will expand, as our growth and civilization shall demandover Mexicoover the isles of the seaover the far-off Southern tropicsuntil we shall establish a great Confederation of Republicsthe greatest, freest and most useful the world has ever seen.

 In August 1861, The New York Times described the order as a successor to the Order of the Lone Star, which had been organized to conquer Cuba and Nicaragua, succeeding in the latter cause in 1856 under William Walker before being driven out by a coalition of neighboring states.
 At that time, the order's prime objective was said to be to raise an army of 16,000 men to conquer and "Southernize" Mexico, which meant making slavery, not legal in Mexico, again legal while supporting the "Knights of the Columbian Star"—those in the KGC's highest level of membership—for public office.

 In the North, the KGC was cited by a Senator from Wisconsin as an exemplar of "Southern fanaticism", an exposé of the organization was published in Indiana in 1861, and its secret rituals were publicized in Boston in that year as well.
 Some members active in northern states, such as Illinois, were accused of anti-Union activities after the Civil War began in 1861.

+Historian David M. Potter commented that the KGC played no role in either forming or supporting the Confederate States of America.